 The I-405 Bellevue test sections were paved during the day over the weekend of August 15 and 16, 2009.

-Post-Construction Report and initial noise and pavement performance results: I-405 Bellevue Test Section
+Final Report with completed noise and pavement performance results: I-405 Bellevue Test Section

-What are the mix design characteristics of each pavement?
+What were the mix design characteristics of each pavement?

 |OGFC-AR ||OGFC-SBS |